 SATAC Code 324031 2018 CSP ATAR 67.45 2018 CSP IB 24 2018 Guaranteed Entry Score 70 Deferment Yes - 2 year Intake February and July.
 Students commencing in July may have a slightly limited selection of courses.
 Enquiries Future Students team Year 12 Applicants You must not have completed more than 2 years full time equivalent university study (48 units).
-You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors (such as bonus points)).
+You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors ).

 Alternative entry pathways

 You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.

 - VET applicants

 You must have completed an AQF Certificate IV or above from a Registered Training Organisation.
 Your application will be ranked according to the level of the award.

 You must be 18 years or over before 1 February 2019.
 If you have studied at higher education level in the last two years (for 2019 entry this means you were enrolled in either 2018 or 2017), you must not have accumulated more than a TOTAL of 2 years full-time (or part-time equivalent) higher education study (ie. including any study prior to 2017).
 If you meet this criteria, you will be ranked according to your result in the Special Tertiary Admissions Test (STAT).
 Your STAT result is not weighted between verbal and quantitative components.
 Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
 See Wirltu Yarlu for further information.